malthejorgensen/blagblogblag.com/_posts/2014-12-01-head-and-NUL.md

 (sed _is_ Turing-complete, however, so nothing is impossible<sup>[1][sed-turing-complete]</sup>).

 ## Afterthought
-I see this as another example of the fact the UNIX tools are becoming outdated and that we need to ditch the "string-first programming" and think and program in datastructures (like PowerShell on Windows does).
+I think the UNIX tools are great.
+No doubt about it.
+I use them every day, and the "do one thing, and do it well" and the composability of pipes what makes them invaluable to heaps of programmers, including me.
+BUT the tools _are_ from the 80's and sometimes even older have fallen out of touch with modern computing.
+Today the users' needs and behaviour shapes the systems rather than the other way around.

 We need to built tools that can handle filenames containing spaces and unicode.
-(For another example see this older blog post about [The Unix shebang (#!)](#The Unix shebang (#!)))
+I have an older blog post that touches the same topic: [The Unix shebang (#!)](#The Unix shebang (#!)).

 For now I've made a `head` "implementation" for input separated by NULs instead of newlines: